pix2pixzero/pix2pix-zero/README.md

         --output_folder assets/embeddings_sd_1.4
     ```
 - After running the above command, you can set the flag `--task apple2orange` for the new edit.
+- Check https://github.com/rahulvigneswaran/pix2pix-zero-directions for embeddings of 100 classes in CIFAR100.

 ## Comparison